OludayoDahunsi/Django_API_REST_Project/README.md

   - MySQL Workbench
 2. Clone the repository
 3. Run the server
-   From git bash, activate the virtual environment. source venv/Script/

-### Installing
-A step by step series of examples that tell you how to get a development environment running:
-1. Clone the repository
-2. Install dependencies
-  - Python 3.12.3
-3. Run the server:
 ###  Running from Git bash, activate the virtual environment.
 `source venv/Script/activate`

 ###  Running from the VScode terminal
-Navigate to the virtual directory
 `cd venv/Script/activate`